NixOS/rfcs/rfcs/0136-stabilize-incrementally.md

   - True already
 - It is possible to use pure eval without flakes
   - (**gravity**, because "pure eval" is a feature not a layer)
-  - 95% true, but some "last mile" functionality is needed to make this "ergonomic enough for people to beleive it"
+  - 95% true, but some "last mile" functionality is needed to make this "ergonomic enough for people to believe it"

 Also, because public aspects of Nix are subject to a (nebulous) stability promise, exposing layering publically necessarily means stabilizing aspects of that layering too.
 The precise details are not formally worked about, but one example would be: